sosa-baya/my-academic-page/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a mechanician based in Aarhus, Denmark.
-I am currently working as a postdoctoral researcher in the Mechanical Metamaterials and Soft Matter group within the Department of Mechanical and Production Engineering at Aarhus University**.** My research interests lie within the general areas of solid and engineering mechanics with a view on industrial applications such as in mechanical, structural, manufacturing, robotics, biomechanics, and materials engineering; and on exploring naturally occurring phenomena, such as biological growth and morphogenesis.
+I am currently working as a postdoctoral researcher in the Mechanical Metamaterials and Soft Matter group within the Department of Mechanical and Production Engineering at Aarhus University.
+My research interests lie within the general areas of solid and engineering mechanics with a view on industrial applications such as in mechanical, structural, manufacturing, robotics, biomechanics, and materials engineering; and on exploring naturally occurring phenomena, such as biological growth and morphogenesis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.